msikma/tomba-club-vector/readme.md

 # Tomba Club Mediawiki Skin

 A Mediawiki skin made for the Tomba Club wiki (v2).
-This skin is purely a set of CSS changes to the existing Vector skin.
+This skin is purely a set of CSS changes (done in SCSS) to the existing Vector skin.

 ## Example